Touch-evoked pain is a symptom many Lyme disease patients struggle to describe—and even more struggle to have believed.

 Allodynia frequently overlaps with autonomic nervous system dysfunction.
 Changes in blood flow, sweating, and temperature regulation can heighten skin sensitivity and magnify discomfort from touch or pressure.

-Allodynia reflects a real alteration in sensory processing.
-Naming allodynia restores clinical clarity and shifts the conversation from disbelief to understanding.
+Allodynia reflects a documented alteration in sensory processing.
+Naming it restores clinical clarity and shifts the conversation from disbelief to understanding.

 Clinical Takeaway